lay-john/FLARE24-Task2/README.md

 ```

 ## Trained Models
+You can get our model from the [checkpoints](https://github.com/lay-john/FLARE24-Task2/tree/master/checkpoints)
 ## Inference

 We convert the pretrained model into onnx format for saving time.

-You can run the nnunetv1 .model to .onnx.py to get onnx model.
+You can run the [nnunetv1 .model to .onnx.py](https://github.com/lay-john/FLARE24-Task2/blob/master/nnunetv1%20.model%20to%20.onnx.py) to get onnx model.
 The [SAVE_PATH] Should be suffixed with .onnx flavor.

 ```
 python nnunetv1 .model to .onnx.py [SAVE_PATH]
 ```

-Before the Inference, you should move the best student nnunet checkpoints to replace the three files in folder [checkpoints](https://github.com/lay-john/FLARE24-Task2/tree/master/checkpoints).
+Before conversion, you should move the best student nnunet checkpoints to replace the three files in folder [checkpoints](https://github.com/lay-john/FLARE24-Task2/tree/master/checkpoints).
+You can to here to get [our onnx model](https://github.com/lay-john/FLARE24-Task2/tree/master/onnx).

 Then, you can inference